What to Give a Dog with Upset Stomach: 10 Remedies

 Bland foods will be best for a dog with an upset stomach.

-The most common homemade bland diet for adult dogs is simply mixing 75% of plain boiled white rice with 25% of boiled lean chicken breast without skin/bones (you can also use lean ground beef).
+The most common homemade bland diet for adult dogs involves simply mixing 75% plain boiled white rice with 25% boiled lean chicken breast without skin or bones (you can also use lean ground beef).

 Keep a dog with an upset stomach on a bland diet for a few days to prevent further issues.